204039643/02-responsive-portfolio/HW requirements.md

 Your updated portfolio should:

-1. Display your full name, email, and phone number
+x 1.
+Display your full name, email, and phone number

-2. Have links to your GitHub profile and LinkedIn profile
+x 2.
+Have links to your GitHub profile and LinkedIn profile

-3. Have a link to a downloadable PDF of your resume
+x 3.
+Have a link to a downloadable PDF of your resume

-4. Display at least 3 examples of student work from either deployed projects or homeworks.
+x 4.
+Display at least 3 examples of student work from either deployed projects or homeworks.
 For each project, make sure you have the following:

     * Project title